Fort Sedgwick

 Fort Sedgwick, also known as Post at Julesburg, Camp Rankin, and Fort Rankin was a U.S. military post from 1864 to 1871, in Sedgwick County, Colorado.
-There is a historical marker for the former post.
+There are two historical markers for the former post.
 The town was named for Fort Sedgwick, which was named after John Sedgwick, who was a major general in the Union Army during the American Civil War.

 History

 In 1864, there was an increase in skirmishes with Native Americans from the Plains.
 As a result, in 1864 Camp Rankin was established near Julesburg with a couple of sod huts.
 It was renamed for an American Civil War hero, Major General John Sedgwick.
 It grew to a full-blown military installation.
 By 1866, it had three sets of company quarters, stables, and a corral.
 The U.S. militia guarded the Overland Stage Route (South Platte Trail), stage stations, and the telegraph line.

 Fort Sedgwick was one mile west of Julesburg, south of the South Platte River.
 The site is now 7.5 mi southwest of the present Julesburg location.
 Fort Sedgwick and Julesburg were attacked on January 7, 1865, by about 1,000 Cheyenne and Sioux men in retribution for the Sand Creek massacre (November 29, 1864).
 At the fort, several Native Americans and some soldiers were killed, and there was so much food looted from Julesburg that it took three days to remove it to their village at Cherry Creek or Sand Creek.
 There were further attacks in 1865 between Julesburg and Fort Morgan, including burning down the town of Julesburg in February.
 The town was later rebuilt.

 Upon orders by General William Tecumseh Sherman, George Armstrong Custer and six companies of the 7th Cavalry Regiment came to Colorado in June 1867 to stop attacks along the South Platte and Smoky Hill Trails, searching near Fort Sedgwick and part-way to Fort Wallace for Native Americans.
 A detachment was also sent to Fort Wallace on the Smoky Hill Trail to get supplies.
 On their return, they were able to defend themselves against an overwhelming force.
 In the meantime, 35 soldiers deserted upon hearing of newly discovered mines.
 Custer went in search of a group of men that were delayed in bringing a dispatch from General Sherman to him, and he found the evidence of the Kidder Massacre (June 26, 1867) near the present-day Bird City, Kansas.